patrick-kidger/equinox/docs/all-of-equinox.md

 - For building models: `equinox.Module`.
 - Prebuilt neural network layers: `equinox.nn.Linear`, `equinox.nn.Conv2d`, etc.
-- Filtering, and filtered transformations: `equinox.filter`, `equinox.filter_jit` etc.
+- Filtering, and filtered transformations: `equinox.partition`, `equinox.filter_jit` etc.
 - Some utilities to help manipulate PyTrees: `equinox.tree_at` etc.

 See also the API reference on the left.